 - Then close the nuts working from side to side.
 (Turn each nut a few turns at a time to ensure they are closed equally.)
 Make sure the cable grip is tightly closed.
 This is most important to stop the cable moving.
 (Do not over tighten)

 - Go back to the turnbuckles and keep closing them until you have a sufficient amount of tension on the Shade Sail.
 Look to see the Fabric pulled tight and the cable pulled tight.
 If your fixing points are strong, you can put plenty of tension on the Shade Sail.
 Use your judgement.
 The tighter the Shade Sail, the better it will handle the storms.

-Note of Caution – A Waterproof Shadecloth Shade Sail can be pulled tight, but there is a danger that it will de-laminate if it is subjected to extreme tension.
 It is best to fit your DIY Waterproof Shade Sail on a sunny day.
 The sunlight will warm the Shade Sail Fabric and increase its flexibility.